 - SSFL provides many other specialized volunteer areas that need staffing on a regular basis.
 Such opportunities include:

-- working closely with our partner agencies to further communication and monitor their compliance with SSFL guidelines;
+- Working closely with our partner agencies to further communicate and monitor their compliance with SSFL guidelines;

-- packing bags, loading and unloading trucks, and driving for SSFL.
+- Loading and unloading trucks, and driving for SSFL.